 Some patients with TS may be candidates for surgery.
 If your child’s seizures are resistant to medications, your child will be evaluated by our refractory epilepsy team and evaluated for possible epilepsy surgery.

-Possible surgical options include removal of small lesions (focal cortical resection), separation of the two hemispheres of the brain (corpus callosotomy) and placement of a vagal nerve stimulator.
-SEGAs may require surgery if they cause blockage of the spinal fluid flow (hydrocephalus).
+Other surgical options include removal of small lesions (focal cortical resection), separation of the two hemispheres of the brain (corpus callosotomy) and placement of a vagal nerve stimulator.
+SEGAs may require surgery if they cause blockage of spinal fluid flow (hydrocephalus).